-You’ll want to RUN into the park headquarters because for some reason, this is the only place in north Florida that has mosquitos.
-Millions of mosquitos.
-Only this parking lot.
-Not even the Fort has them.
-Once inside, you’ll get a boarding pass for the ferry, you’ll get a stamp in your National Parks Passport, and then you can talk to a ranger or watch a short film about Fort Matanzas.
-When the ranger tells you, you head outside and RUN to the ferry dock and you’re done with the mosquitos.
+You’ll head into the park headquarters and check in.
+Once inside, you’ll get a boarding pass for the ferry, you’ll get a stamp in your National Parks Passport, and then you can talk to a ranger or watch the short film about Fort Matanzas.
+When the ranger tells you, you head outside and RUN to the ferry dock to avoid the potential mosquitoes and you’re on your way!

 Once down on the Matanzas River, you board your pontoon ferry across the water to Fort Matanzas.
-Our park ranger told us to watch for pelicans, fish, manatees, dolphins and more.
+Be sure to watch for pelicans, fish, manatees, dolphins and more.
 We were wishing for manatees… but settled for bombarding pelicans, which were super cool.
-We crossed, docked and then headed up the ramp onto Anastasia Island and onto Fort Matanzas.
+We crossed, docked and then headed up the ramp onto the island and onto Fort Matanzas.

-While you’re welcome to do a bit of walking around the fort, you can’t go too far.
-And remember the National Park rule: NO MEADOW STOMPING.
+While you’re welcome to do a bit of walking around the fort, but you can’t go too far.
+And remember the rules of the National Parks: NO MEADOW STOMPING.
 The reason you’re there is the Fort though, so you need to head up the stairs.

 Note: This is not a wheelchair accessible activity.
 If you can’t do the two stairs at the first dock, you can’t do the ferry or the fort.
-We did the boat and Fort with a stroller… but then we take strollers hiking and are weird like that.
+We’ve done the boat and trail to the Fort with a stroller, but the fort itself is not an accessible activity.

-You’ll find that once you’re at the top of Fort Matanzas, the view is amazing: looking down river towards the Atlantic Ocean and north towards St Augustine.
+Once at the fort, you’ll find that the view from the top is amazing: looking down river towards the Atlantic Ocean and north towards St Augustine.
 Pelicans and osprey are flying everywhere.
 It’s so quiet, except for the occasional truck cruising down the highway a mile away.
 Since you cannot see the highway, the view is pretty much what those original Spanish Solders saw 300 years ago.

 On the first level, the park ranger will share the history of Fort Matanzas, a bit about the construction and how it came to be what it is today.
 It’s one of the better ranger talks we’ve attended.
 Once you’ve learned a little something, you can explore.